District Administration

 - The student’s level of proficiency in competencies/tasks associated with safety should also be reflected on his/her individual competency profile record.

-- Students must be supervised closely to insure that the equipment is operated correctly and that instructions are being followed meticulously.
+- Students must be supervised closely to ensure that the equipment is operated correctly and that instructions are being followed meticulously.

 - Safety procedures must be reviewed periodically during the school year with the entire class to prevent carelessness fostered by overconfidence or forgetfulness.